SvenGoerdes/ML_Project_IMS/README.md

 Machine Learning Project developed during Master's in Data Science and Advanced Analytics at NOVA IMS.

-We build a machine learning model to solve a classification prolme
+We build a machine learning model to solve a classification problem.

 _Dashboard:_